mohsinyousufi/publicai.network/index.md

 ## What is public AI?

-Public AI is **AI as public infrastructure**: provisioned like electricity, parks, roads, libraries, or the Internet itself.
+Public AI is **AI as public infrastructure**: provisioned like electricity, water, roads, libraries, or the Internet itself.

 - Public AI is **publicly accessible**: ensuring AI delivers benefits to all.
 - Public AI is **publicly accountable**: ensuring AI reflects society's values.
 - Public AI creates **permanent public goods**: ensuring AI is a reliable foundation.
-- Public AI is being designed and built **right now** - all around the world.
+- Public AI is being designed and built **right now** — all around the world.

 [Learn more about our definition](https://publicai.network/whitepaper){:target="_blank" rel="noopener" class="button"}